ouspg/tpm-ble/readme.md

 Fortunately, Bluetooth supports
 pairing devices using an out-of-band mechanism.

-Commonly, this is done using NFC or a QR code (for example, QR code is used by the Apple Watch).
-This out-of-band data used to pair devices can be exhanged using any secure communication channel.
+Commonly, this is done using NFC or a QR code.
+This out-of-band data used to pair devices can be exhanged using any communication channel.

 In this work, a BLE communication channel is secured using public-key cryptography and Trusted Platform Module (TPM).
 This channel is used to exchange out-of-band data prior to pairing the devices.
 TPM is a physical device that can perform cryptographic operations and store data securely, such as private keys.